-$\alpha = -2.5$) with linear regressions between the modeled and theoretical values to determine that the constants of proportionality in Equations (5) and (6) are 0.013 and 0.016, respectively.
-We then apply these scaling laws to the same models and compare the theoretical average temperatures and densities with the averages determined from the simulations in Table 3.
+assuming a radiative loss function with power law slope $\beta = -0.5$ (Rosner et al. 1978).
+Equations 5 and 6 are often presented with the apex values, $T_a$ and $n_a$ , which have the same scaling but slightly different constants of proportionality.
+We fit the four high-frequency heating models ( $t{min} = 100$ s and $\alpha = -2.5$ ) with linear regressions between the modeled and theoretical values to determine that the constants of proportionality in equations 5 and 6 are 0.013 and 0.016, respectively.
+We then apply these scaling laws to the same models and compare the theoretical average temperatures and densities with the averages determined from the simulations in table 3.
 This shows that these EBTEL simulations with the highest frequency heating agree quite well with the equilibrium loop scaling laws.
-Differences can be attributed in part to differences in the radiative loss function; EBTEL uses a piecewise-continuous β rather than a single value for all temperatures.
+Differences can be attributed in part to differences in the radiative loss function; EBTEL uses a piecewise-continuous $\beta$ rather than a single value for all temperatures.
 Models with lower event frequency (longer minimum delay and shallower distributions) have lower average temperatures and densities than the corresponding higher frequency runs.
 At first this might seem surprising, since high energy events that occur less often produce higher peak temperatures, such as seen in Figure 2.
-However, the strands cool quickly at these high temperatures and spend the majority of their time in a much cooler state, also characterized by lower density.
+However, the strands cool quickly at these high temperatures and spend a majority of their time in a much cooler state, also characterized by lower density.
 This dominates the time averages.

 2.4.
-Predicting AIA Intensities
+Predicting AIA intensities

-Two of the standard products of the EBTEL simulations are the time dependent DEMs of the corona and transition region.
+Two of the standard products of the EBTEL simulations are the time dependent differential emission measures (DEMs) of the corona and transition region.
 These are the plasma density squared as a function of temperature integrated through their respective portion of the modeled atmosphere.
-EBTEL assumes the coronal DEM at any given time is narrowly and uniformly distributed around the average coronal temperature in the strand (\bar{T}) .
-The transition region DEM is spread between $T_0 = 0.6T_a = 0.67\bar{T}$ and chromospheric temperatures and has a form determined by the energy balance between thermal conduction, radiation, and
+EBTEL assumes the coronal DEM at any given time is narrowly and uniformly distributed around the average coronal temperature in the strand $(\bar{T})$ .
+The transition region DEM is spread between $T_0 = 0.6T_a = 0.67\bar{T}$ and chromospheric temperatures and has a form determined by the energy balance between thermal conduction, radiation, and enthalpy.
+Using the DEMs, we can simulate the expected EUV intensity from each component of the atmosphere.
+We use the temperature response functions of the "coronal" AIA channels shown in Figure 4 to compute the average coronal and transition region intensities of the simulated strands.
+These response functions are generated using the IDL routine aia\get\response.pro version 8 that utilizes version 7.1.3 of the CHIANTI atomic line database (Dere et al. 1997; Landi et al. 2013).